Ōkuma, Fukushima: 2011 Tōhoku earthquake, tsunami, and nuclear disaster

 On 11 March 2011 the 2011 Tōhoku earthquake and tsunami occurred, causing severe damage to Ōkuma and especially devastating coastal areas.
 The tsunami hit and flooded the Fukushima Daiichi Nuclear Power Plant, located on the Pacific coast of Ōkuma, and set off the Fukushima Daiichi nuclear disaster.
 By the following morning, the Japanese government had ordered residents to evacuate to outside of a 10 km radius of the power plant.
 Many residents were evacuated to the nearby city of Tamura, among other cities.

 Shortly thereafter Ōkuma set up a temporary town office in the Tamura City General Gymnasium (田村市総合体育館, Tamura-shi Sōgō Taiikukan).
 The temporary town office was later moved on 3 April to Aizuwakamatsu. Ōkuma residents had scattered to about 20 evacuation centers located in the cities of Tamura and Kōriyama and the towns of Miharu and Ono, and by 30 April approximately 1,800 residents had expressed the desire to also move to Aizuwakamatsu.

 On 10 December 2012 Ōkuma modified the areas of the town under evacuation orders and permitted residents of select regions of the town to return to their homes.
 Within the first 19 days 104 residents returned, however other residents of Ōkuma, like some other communities in Fukushima, are "starting to come to terms with a sobering realization: their old homes are probably lost forever, and they must start anew elsewhere."

-As of 2015, the town is aiming to develop a forested area for living by 2018.
-The seaside area of the town, which was once heavily populated, will be turned into a nature reserve.
+In 2015, the town sought to develop a forested area for living by 2018.
+The seaside area of the town, which was once heavily populated, was intended to be turned into a nature reserve.

 In April 2019, parts of Ōkuma were deemed safe from further radiation contamination.
 The BBC reported that around 50 people were scheduled to move back.